MITS-Code/Chocolatey-Build-Scripts/README.md

 1. Navigate into folder `Install Scripts`

     `cd C:/Users/*USERNAME*/*GitHubDirectory/Chocolatey-Build-Scripts/"Install Scripts"`
-1. Run `choco-install-apps.ps1` and `choco-install-development-suite` as you wish.
+1. Run `choco-install-apps.ps1` and `choco-install-development-suite.ps1` as you wish.

 Feel free to modify the scripts by forking this repository and making any changes you may want to to the .ps1 files.
 Good practice on how to use Github effectively too!
 You can find more chocolatey packages to add to your scripts here: https://chocolatey.org/packages